-The opening campfire is an important tradition that marks the official beginning of camp and sets the tone for the rest of the week.
-All units are expected to gather at DOWNTOWN SABATTIS at 8pm for the campfire ceremony.
+The opening of the campfire is an important tradition that marks the official beginning of camp and sets the tone for the rest of the week.
+All units are expected to gather at 8pm at Downtown Sabattis for Flags and the campfire ceremony.